JanSterba1/Master-thesis/README.md

 # Master-thesis
-Supporting data and model for my Master thesis
+Supporting data, structure and model for my Master thesis conducted at TUM in 2022/2023.